learngermanghana/falowen-blog/_posts/2025-10-10-how-to-move-from-a2-to-b1-and-sound-natural.md

 > **Schluss:** Meiner Meinung nach sind soziale Medien gut, wenn man sie richtig benutzt.

 **Falowen Tip:**
-You can use Falowen’s grammar correction feature before submitting your assignments to polish your writing and improve clarity.
+Use Falowen’s grammar correction feature before submitting your assignments to polish your writing and improve clarity.

 ## 4. Listening and Reading: From Understanding to Interpreting